Fixed-Mean Gaussian Processes for Post-hoc Bayesian Deep Learning: Fixed-Mean Gaussian Processes

 \subsection{Application to \emph{Post-hoc} Bayesian Deep Learning}

-FMGP enables the conversion of DNN into approximate Bayesian models while maintaining the DNN output as the predictive mean.
-The process is straightforward and can be summarized as follows: \begin{enumerate} \item Given a pre-trained model \(g \in C(\mathcal{X})\), choose a parametric family of kernels that defines an RKHS and a family of Gaussian measures \(\mathcal{P}_\mathcal{H}\), \emph{e.g.} squared exponential kernels. \item Ensure that there exists a compact set \(\mathcal{Z} \subset \mathcal{X}\) where inputs are expected.
-The parametric family of Gaussian measures \(\mathcal{Q}^{g}_{\mathcal{Z}, \epsilon}\) exists for any \(\epsilon > 0 \). \item Initialize a measure in this family, \emph{e.g.} initialize \(\mathbf{Z}_\beta\) using K-Means \cite{lloyd1982least} and \(\tilde{\bm{A}}\) as the identity matrix. \item Perform VI to optimize the variational measure (\(\bm{A}\) and \( \mathbf{Z}_\beta\)), along with the kernel hyper-parameters $\Omega$ and the noise variance $\sigma^2$, using (\ref{eq:opt_kl2}).
+FMGP enables the conversion of DNNs into approximate Bayesian models while maintaining the DNN output as the predictive mean.
+The process can be summarized as follows: \begin{enumerate}[itemsep=-0.ex, partopsep=1ex, parsep=1ex] \item Given a pre-trained model \(g \in C(\mathcal{X})\), choose a parametric family of kernels that defines an RKHS and a family of Gaussian measures \(\mathcal{P}_\mathcal{H}\), \emph{e.g.} squared exponential. \item Ensure that there exists a compact set \(\mathcal{Z} \subset \mathcal{X}\) where inputs are expected.
+The parametric family of Gaussian measures \(\mathcal{Q}^{g}_{\mathcal{Z}, \epsilon}\) exists for any \(\epsilon > 0 \). \item Initialize a measure in this family, \emph{e.g.} initialize \(\mathbf{Z}_\beta\) using K-Means \citep{lloyd1982least} and \(\tilde{\bm{A}}\) as the identity matrix. \item Perform VI to optimize the variational measure (\(\bm{A}\) and \( \mathbf{Z}_\beta\)), along with the kernel hyperparameters $\Omega$ and the noise variance $\sigma^2$, using (\ref{eq:opt_kl2}).
 The predictive variance is computed as in \eqref{eq:pred}, and, if \(\mathcal{Z}\) is large and \(\epsilon\) small, the predictive mean \(m^\star\) approximates the pre-trained model \(g\).
 Thus, in practice, $m^\star$ can be replaced by $g$ in the computations. \end{enumerate}